GoogleContainerTools/container-diff/README.md

 container-diff <img> -n  [Node]
 ```

 To use container-diff to perform a diff analysis on two images, you need two Docker images (in the form of an ID, tarball, or URL from a repo).
-Once you have those images you can run any of the following differs:
+Once you have those images, you can run any of the following differs:
 ```
 container-diff <img1> <img2>     [Run all differs]
 container-diff <img1> <img2> -d  [History]